Continuing Professional Development Policy

 What counts as CPD?

 Anything that you learned from and that improves your practice counts as CPD.
-Our members come from a wide range of industries, so anything that’s relevant to your role and industry is valid CPD.
+Our professionals come from a wide range of industries, so anything that’s relevant to your role and industry is valid CPD.

 Some examples are: